pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

     ; nssub.sld.test. zone with DELEG-only delegation
     delegsub.sub.sld.test.
 DELEG ...

-TODO: after the text below, refer back to this figure and show the order that a DELEG-aware resolver would take when there is a failure to find any good DELEG addresses at sub.sld.test, then any usable nameservers at sub.sld.test, and then maybe a good DELEG record at test.
+TODO: after the text below, refer back to this figure and show the order that a DELEG-aware resolver would take when there is a failure to find any good DELEG addresses at sub.sld.test, then any usable name servers at sub.sld.test, and then maybe a good DELEG record at test.

 The terms SNAME and SLIST used here are defined in Section 5.3.2 of {{!RFC1034}}: